 God answers my prayers.

-God hears our prayers and will answer.
-Trust that He knows what’s best for us.
-This Christian affirmation will remind you of that.
+God hears your prayers and will answer.
+Trust that He knows what’s best for you.
+This Christian affirmation will remind you of that every single day.

 “Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.”
 Mark 11:24